nnevala/.dotfiles_old/README.md

 to install.

-*Note that this will modify the .dotfiles in your home directory and something might break.
+*Note that this will modify the configuration files (.bash_profile, .gitconfig, etc...) in your home directory and something might break.
 Run at your own risk.*